 In our quest for data, we focus too much on quantitative data: behavior analytics, audience analytics, usage metrics, etc., etc.

 The popularity of marketing sites like Forget the Funnel and its focus on customer research proves that qualitative data is making a comeback.
-There’s a general consensus that in order to increase revenue, you need to increase your understanding of what your customers want.
+There’s a consensus that to increase revenue, you need to increase your understanding of what your customers want.

 But in 2020, customer understanding and customer empathy will win, so expect to hear even more tips and tricks on winning with customer research.